theypsilon/arraygen/README.md

 ## About the Syntax

 I'm open to change the syntax for the 1.0 version.
-Participate in the issue Syntax propolsas to give you opinion on this matter.
+Participate in the issue [Syntax propolsas](https://github.com/theypsilon/arraygen/issues/1) to give your opinion on this matter.

 ## GettersByType